Skip to main content

 Personal and Professional Stories

-This video is intended for training purposes only and was designed for individuals working with young people.
+This video is intended for training purposes and was designed for those who work with young people.

 A special thanks to Northern Visuals for capturing these powerful interviews.

-Please note that the video includes discussions of knife crime, which may be upsetting for some viewers.
+Please note that the video includes discussions of knives, which may be upsetting for some viewers.

 Learning Resources for Young People

-Developed by Not In Our Community, this educational package shows young people how to spot the warning signs amongst friends, facts about weapons and knives, and where to get help.
+Developed by Not In Our Community, this educational package shows young people how to spot the warning signs among friends, facts about weapons and knives and where to get help.

-Aimed at those who want to address misconceptions and myths about carrying knives with young people, the resources include lesson plans, presentations, and worksheets.
+Aimed at those who want to address misconceptions and myths about carrying knives with young people, the resources include lesson plans and interactive presentations.

-The videos, discussion points, and role play exercises encourage young people to consider why someone might carry a knife, rather than inducing fear that knives are everywhere.
+The videos, discussion points and role play exercises encourage young people to consider why someone might carry a knife, rather than increasing the fear that knives are everywhere.

 Not In Our Community co-produces their resources with youth advisors in the Humber area to help protect the younger population against crime.